simphony/simphony-osp/README.md

 ## Troubleshooting

-If installation fails, try to install the dependencies one by one before installing osp-core.
+If installation fails, try to install the dependencies one by one before installing simphony-osp.
 The dependencies are listed at the top of this readme file.

 On Windows, unittests can fail when you use a virtual environment.